defo-project/ech-dev-utils/howtos/lighttpd.md

     )
 ```

+If lighttpd was built with LIGHTTPD\_OPENSSL\_ECH\_DEBUG defined,
-The PHP code can then access these CGI variables:
+the PHP code can then access these CGI variables:

 - ``SSL_ECH_STATUS``: values can be:
     - "not attempted" - if the client didn't include the TLS ClientHello extension at all